Doctor of Education in Teaching and Learning with Emerging Technologies (EdD TLET)

 Who is this programme for?

 The Doctor of Education in Teaching and Learning with Emerging Technologies (EdD TLET) is geared towards preparing individuals serving in leadership or consultative positions in educational institutions currently offering or planning to offer online or distance programmes in roles such as Online/Distance Learning (ODL) instructional specialists, Directors of e-Learning, or Managers of ODL faculty development.
-A specialisation is selected to support specific research interests.
+A concentration is selected to support specific research interests.

 If you have questions whether this programme might be for you, please send your inquiry to email@example.com – a member of the TLET Programme Team in the Programme Delivery Department (PDD) will respond to your questions.

 The Doctor of Education in Teaching and Learning with Emerging Technologies (EdD TLET) is designed as a 72-credit programme.
-This programme supports three areas of specialisation: (1) Teaching and Learning, (2) Instructional Technology, and (3) Curriculum Quality.
+This programme supports three areas of concentration: (1) Teaching and Learning, (2) Instructional Technology, and (3) Curriculum Quality.

 The EdD TLET programme is comprised of the following courses: